About Browsing in the NEW Artstor Digital Library

 Browse Teaching Resources from any location in the Digital Library:

-- On the front page of the Digital Library, go to the Browse area on the left side and click Teaching Resources.
+- On the front page of the Digital Library, go to the Browse area in the footer and click Teaching Resources.

 - From the menu choose Browse > Artstor Collections then click Teaching Resources in the submenu.